karstenw/nodebox-pyobjc/README.md

 This is a personal fork of NodeBox1.

 Download the app from my dropbox: http://goo.gl/vkuBeV

-It differs from the official version:
+Differences from the official version:

 + Uses Python 2.7.9 and PyObjC 3.1b1